Let's find out how you can embed or use the widget for your website or web-app.

 Embed an IFRAME

-For some reason, you might prefer falling back to a simple iFrame instead of the widget, in order to embed the Carrier at a specific place of your website.
+For some reason, you might prefer falling back to a simple iFrame instead of the widget, in order to embed the Form at a specific place of your website.

 You can grab the iFrame code from the Share page.